FrankDocu/Lichess-Development-Onboarding/sysadmin-procedures.md

 From there it is possible to query collections.
 For example,
 `> db.user4.find().length()`

+Be extremely careful.
+To be used only for damage control.
+Some queries can be slow enough to overload the server (like querying the 130 million games without a proper index).

 ## terminate tournament

 __NOTE: ONLY FOR EXTREME MEASURES!__
 In the db: `lichess> db.tournament2.update({_id: "tournamentID"}, {$set: {status: NumberInt(30), winner: "winnerID"}})`

-## fix broken modzones

 ## people with server access

-- thibault on IRC / or text thibault.duplessis@gmail.com / LINE (id: thibalest)
+- thibault on IRC / or text/email thibault.duplessis@gmail.com / LINE (id: thibalest)
 - Unihedron on IRC / or IM via LINE (id: unihedron) or Whatsapp (id: contact) or text vincentyification@gmail.com
 - flugsio on IRC